Somanath-KC/Trivia-API/backend/README.md

 - Fetches an array of questions  within category
 - Request Arguments: valid category id in url
-- Returns an object with success value, current category, array of questions and total questions with in the category.
+- Returns a JSON object with success value, current category, array of questions and total questions with in the category.

 Sample Output
 ```